Renault Captur Review & Prices

 Interior style, infotainment and accessories

-The Captur has a well-made and high-quality interior with some great tech, although the digital driver’s display could be better
+The Renault Captur has a well-made and high-quality interior with some great tech, although the digital driver’s display could be better

 The fit and finish inside the Captur can easily match German alternatives like the Volkswagen T-Cross.
-Everything feels really nicely screwed together, and all the materials you touch or look at are soft and yielding.
+Everything is really nicely screwed together, and all the materials you touch or look at are soft and yielding.
 A Peugeot 2008’s cabin may look funkier, but the Captur still has a smart interior design.

 All versions come with a 10.4-inch touchscreen as standard, however you’ll want to go for the mid-spec version and up because then you get the brilliant Google-based software.
 The screen is bright and responsive and the graphics are great, and the layout looks pretty much the same as your phone’s so it’s really easy to use.